Now if you have a website this is not for you. However, if you don't have a website, then read on my friend you too need to hear this.

 How draining is that process?
 That's why I always recommend getting a website that you are control of.

 Don't get me wrong, having a website isn't the golden ticket to getting easy traffic (customers).
 It too needs work but the difference is your work is not in vain.
 When you are using a website to boost your business.
 You don't even have to sell your products on your website.
 Simply having a website that you use as your place to share who you are, why you do what you do.
 Letting potential customers see your ideas to final product and allowing them to be a part of your experience is priceless.

 Plus you can capture their email details for a freebie product and start a conversation via email which in itself helps the sales process flow so much easier for you.

 Even if you didn't offer an opt-in (which you should) you have content for them to come back to.

 Look at a website as a virtual assistant that doesn't need paying

-Yes, use your marketplace and social platforms as ways to increase your reach to new people.
+Yes, use marketplaces and social platforms as ways to increase your reach to new people.
 But don't let all your hard work disappear.
-Direct them to your website, armed with a plan.
-Along with getting their email address and start that more personal conversation like we do in my emails to you.
+Direct them to your website, armed with a plan, like collecting their email address and start that more personal conversation.

 It's in your best interest to really consider a website as part of your businesses long-term plan.
 A sustainable business should have a base that you control, thus being able to run your business on your terms by your rules.